Tere A. Zubizarreta: Death

-After a hard-fought battle with cancer, Tere passed away peacefully on July 26, 2007.
+After a hard-fought battle with cancer, Tere died on July 26, 2007.
 Her legacy is rich on many levels...
 But it is the impact she had on family and friends, and the hundreds of employees, clients, and people whose lives she touched along the way – the ones who lovingly still refer to her as “Mama Zubi” – that serves as the most appropriate testimony to her kindness, compassion, and gift for honoring each and every individual.